tawalabora/server-setup/README.md

 |---------------|-------------|---------|
 | `SUDO_ACCESS_USER` | User with passwordless sudo | `ubuntu` or `root` |

+**Note:** This user is used for system-level operations and must already exist on the server with:
+- Passwordless sudo access
+- SSH access using the `SERVER_SSH_KEY`

 **Optional Variables:**

 | Variable Name | Description | Default |